AckerlyXu/heima/articles/backup/backup-try-azure-backup-in-10-mins.md

 ## Network and Connectivity Requirements

 If your machine/proxy has limited internet access, ensure that firewall settings on the mcahine/proxy are configured to allow the following URLs: <br>
-    1. www.msftncsi.com
+    1. *.Microsoft.com
-    2. *.Microsoft.com
+    2. *.WindowsAzure.cn
-    3. *.WindowsAzure.com
+    3. *.microsoftonline.cn
-    4. *.microsoftonline.com
-    5. *.windows.ne

 ## Back up your files and folders
 The initial backup includes two key tasks: